okraits/omodoro/README.md

 	L	length of one pomodori in minutes
 	S	length of a short break in minutes
 	B	length of a long break in minutes
-	T	option for playing a terminal bell at the start of each pomodoro / break.
-1 for ON, 0 for OFF.
+	T	enable/disable the terminal bell to be played at the begin of each pomodoro/break.
+1 for on, 0 for off.

 Example with the default values: